Behind the Wheel

 • Take a nap before your trip

-You should try to be getting enough sleep already, so you can be rested up for your drive, especially if you make a long commute to work.
+You should try to be getting enough sleep already, so you can be rested up when you are behind the wheel, especially if you make a long commute to work.
 If you’re going on a trip and couldn’t get a good night’s sleep, then try to take at least a 15-30-minute nap before you go.
 Research has shown that even a quick nap can help you feel alert and refreshed and ready to drive.

 • Listen to music